fitmat/FMBridge/README.md

 ## Whats new in the release - v0.2.4
-* Multiple cluster ID support
+* Multiple cluster ID for particular player support added.
+* CHECK API SECTION FOR NEW API TO SET SAME
+* NOTE - All multi-player games need to be in 0.2.4

 ## Whats new in the release - v0.2.3
 * Added Codebase for Tree Warior